There has been a change to the Prescribing Information. Click here to see changes.

 Uncovering pain beyond mild

 Remember, ORILISSA is indicated for the management of moderate to severe endometriosis pain.
 That means a patient in your practice who has endometriosis pain that is beyond mild could be considered appropriate for ORILISSA therapy.
-The ORILISSA clinical trials defined moderate pain as causing some difficulty doing the things patients usually do.
-Severe pain was defined as causing great difficulty doing the things patients usually do. |

 [Text on Screen]

-Endometriosis Daily Pain Impact Scale1-3
+Endometriosis Daily Pain Impact Scale1,3

 SEVERE - Great difficulty